How can I tell the difference between a flying ant and a termite?

 What is the difference between granules and liquid spray?

-A granular form of a pesticide has the active ingredient pre-diluted and impregnated on clay, paper or other sand like particles.
+A granular form of a pesticide has the active ingredient pre-diluted and impregnated on clay, paper or other sand-like particles.
 Granules can be equally effective to sprays in damp winter conditions for a variety of crawling perimeter pests (ants, earwigs, millipedes, Oriental Cockroaches, etc.).

 What’s the difference between spray and bait treatments?

 Bait treatments offer consumers peace of mind if they prefer not to have liquid chemicals applied in their home.
-The severity of the problem, type of pest, & other factors determine the type of treatment implemented.
+The severity of the problem, type of pest, & other factors determines the type of treatment implemented.

 I have little orange and black ladybugs all over my home.
 What can I do about them?